carnivuth/TIL/pages/git_github/CREATE_CI_GITHUB_ACTIONS.md

 tags: []
 index: 5
 ---

-# CREATE CI GITHUB ACTIONS
+# CREATE CI `GITHUB` ACTIONS

-Github offers a CI service called github actions, the service runs workflows defined for the repo in a dedicated server called workers, workflows are defined in yaml format under the folder `.github/workflows/`. each workflow must specify:
+`Github` offers a CI service called `github actions`, the service runs workflows defined for the repo in a dedicated server called workers, workflows are defined in yaml format under the folder `.github/workflows/`.

+each workflow must specify:

 - which event triggers the workflow (*eg. push/commit/merge*)